dlwh/sbt-jflex/README.md

 # sbt-jflex

-A plugin for sbt-0.11.x that generates code based on an jflex specification.
+A plugin for sbt 0.13.x and 1.0 that generates code based on an jflex specification.

 This is a shameless fork-and-adapt of stefri's sbt-antlr plugin.